Skip to content

 import { Returns } from "@tsed/schema";

-See /packages/specs/schema/src/types/decorators/operations/returns.ts.
+See /packages/specs/schema/src/decorators/operations/returns.ts.

 Overview